DSheirer/jmbe/jmbe/README.md

 	JTransforms FFT: https://sites.google.com/site/piotrwendykier/software/jtransforms

-Using the jmbe audio conversion library in your own java program
+Using the JMBE audio conversion library in your own java program

 	1. Run the ant task 'create-interface' to generate the generic audio converter interfaces library and place the library on your class path.